-Hardshell trouser and jackets offer us daily protection against wind and weather.
+Hardshell trousers and jackets offer us daily protection against wind and weather.
 They do a lot for you when it comes to staying dry in rough weather.
-On a trip to the mountains this is already half the battle won.
+On a trip to the mountains this is already half the battle.

 To keep this up our clothing needs a bit of care and maintenance.
 After each tour we clean our equipment, do the necessary mending and check if we are once again well prepared for our next adventure.

 An important part of our equipment is the waterproofing treatment of our hardshell jackets and trousers, as it is what keeps us dry and warm.
 In any case you should recondition dry treatments on a regular basis.
 In this post we will explain to you when and in what way you should do it.

 Depending on the kind of jacket you are wearing, dry treatments have two different effects.
 For one thing, they ensure that the water drips off the jacket and does not make its way into the fabric.
 The water simply rolls off the jacket.

 If we move a lot and start sweating, it is very important that our clothing can transfer the moisture from the inside the jacket to the outside.
 Manufacturers use different methods to achieve this.
 What the methods have in common is that they help transferring the vapour through the fabric to the outside, normally through different membranes*.